Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental evaluation

 \subsubsection{Multimodal brain tumor segmentation}

-Lastly, in this section, we demonstrate how this framework can easily be extended for different tasks and employed with any network architecture.
-To this end, we conduct experiments regarding brain tumor segmentation from multimodal slices extracted from MRI volumes.
-We define the more appropriate UNet \cite{UNetRonneberger2015} in the hypercomplex domain, i.e. PHUNet, and set the parameter $n=2$ considering the same modalities as for the OS prediction.
-The two models in the real and hypercomplex domain yield a very similar Dice score average of about $83\%$ on BraTS19 \cite{Brats2015Menze}, as reported in Tab.~\ref{tab:segm}, proving the validity of the proposed approach also for finer-scaled tasks.
-Moreover, we believe these results can be further improved in future works that mainly focus on tasks such as detection and segmentation, employing more complex networks and extending to a 3D segmentation scenario.
+To demonstrate the versatility of the proposed approach, we also apply it to segmentation tasks.
+In particular, we conduct whole-tumor segmentation from multimodal slices extracted from MRI volumes.
+We define a UNet \cite{UNetRonneberger2015} in the hypercomplex domain, i.e. PHUNet, and set $n=2$ considering T2 and FLAIR as input modalities.
+The two models in the real and hypercomplex domain yield a very similar Dice score average of about $0.82$ on BraTS19 \cite{Brats2015Menze}, as reported in the bottom part of Tab.~\ref{tab:brats}.
+This demonstrates the validity of the proposed approach also for finer-scaled tasks.
+Furthermore, we believe that these results could be improved in future work that specifically targets segmentation tasks.